-The school has a graduated approach to the teaching of SEND.
-A pupil is only likely to be identified as having a SEND if they have accessed appropriate interventions and adjustments to ensure that they are accessing good quality, personalised teaching aimed at supporting their area of need.
+The school has a graduated approach to the teaching of SEND, in lin with guidance in the SEND code of practise 2024.
+A pupil is only likely to be identified as having SEND if they have accessed appropriate interventions and adjustments to ensure that they are accessing good quality, personalised teaching aimed at supporting their area of need.